 online / zoom

 Preservation of historical heritage is experiencing a real boom in the world: we are all concerned about things, quarreling, protesting, and fundraising.
 The situation of war poses an additional challenge and forced us to value monuments more — unfortunately, this very often comes after their damage or loss.
 But do we know much about those who have experienced and seen value in old houses, things, or traditions before us?
-Where did the idea of heritage come from and who invented it?
+Where did the idea of heritage come from, and who invented it?
 How was the heritage once cared for?
 How has the heritage been preserved in previous armed conflicts?

 We invite you to participate in the Reading Discussion Group "Reviewing Heritage: Concepts, Approaches, Examples" to discuss books on heritage, and in particular, on heritage under threat.
 For reading, we will offer classic and modern texts that have built key approaches in this field.

 The reading group will meet once a month on the zoom platform to discuss one book.
-The first meeting will be held on September 26 at 18:15.

 The first two meetings will focus on texts that critically analyze contemporary ways of thinking about heritage and their relation to identity politics and social inequalities, both in nation states and in larger imagined communities: